Kasra-G/ReactorController/README.md

   </bl>

 ## Turbine support??
+Probably not.
+Turbine support seriously ups the complexity of both the program and the setup needed to use the program. <br />
-Not yet.
-Check out this script if you want a nice script with turbine support. <br />
+Check out this script if you want a nice program with turbine support. <br />
 https://gitlab.com/seekerscomputercraft/extremereactorcontrol/

-I do want to eventually add turbine support, but it will take me some time to implement it, make sure the changes are backwards compatible, and then create the UI for it.
-I also work full time now, so time is much more sparse.
 ## Installation
   <ol>
     <li>